symbat-bekzhigit/games/air hockey/README.md

 opposite direction (conservation of impulse)
 - Disk will also bounce off with the same angle (angle of incidence = angle of reflection)

+- Overall, there will be 3 rounds of the game.
+In each of the rounds, the first player to score 5 will win.
+- As the players progress to the next round of the game, the velocity of the disk will increase, thus increasing the difficulty of the game.

-Here's the link to the video recording of my game:
+Here's the link to the video recording of my game: https://youtu.be/LoHQYJpVKYc